 I have appeared on KUOM and KSTP radio and WCCO and TPT television in the Twin Cites and was recently on KARE 11 Breaking the News discussing documentary photography.

 I am currently on the faculty of the University of Minnesota where I teach an online class called Digital Design Strategies for Small Business in the College of Continuing and Applied Studies.
 I previously taught documentary photography and arts and cultural leadership in the Master of Liberal Studies program and a course on technology in Innovation Studies, in addition to photography in the Art Department, General College and the School of Journalism at the University.
-I live in rural Wisconsin, overlooking the Mississippi River near Red Wing Minnesota with my wife photographer and artist Ann-Marie Rose and a pair of cats: a Norwegian Forest cat and a Maine Coon cat.
+I live in rural Wisconsin, overlooking the Mississippi River near Red Wing Minnesota with my wife photographer and artist Ann-Marie Rose and a Maine Coon cat.
 (Yes we like really big cats!)

-This site honors my fifty years in photography.
+This site honors over fifty years in photography.
 Thanks to everyone who supported me and my work this past half-century.

 Faculty University of Minnesota: